 Tax Year: The period of 12 consecutive months starting January 1st and ending December 31st of the last year.
-When you file tax returns in 2017, you will be filling taxes based on income you earned in the 2016 tax year.
+When you file tax returns in 2019, you will be filing taxes based on income you earned in the 2018 tax year.

 Volunteer Income Tax Assistance (VITA): No-cost in-person tax help and free tax filing for people with incomes less than $54,000, open in neighborhoods throughout the state starting February 1st.